develar/ij-jit-analyzer/pages/index.md

 * `rcsN` means the VM option `-XX:ReservedCodeCacheSize=N` was used.
 So `rcs512` means `-XX:CICompilerCount=512` was used.

 In each case, we conduct three runs to verify the JIT behavior's uniformity.

+In certain sections, we have multiple charts, for example, illustrating the difference between code cache sizes of 512 and 240 for Java version 21.
+These charts aim to reduce the number of data series.